aolieman/wayward/README.rst

 written by Lars Buitinck at the University of Amsterdam.
 It provides an efficient parsimonious LM implementation, and a very accessible API.

-A recent innovation in parsimonious language modeling, Significant Words Language Models, led to the addition of a two-way parsimonious language model to this package.
+A recent innovation in language modeling, Significant Words Language Models, led to the addition of a two-way parsimonious language model to this package.
 This new version targets python 3.x, and after a long slumber deserved a fresh name.
-The name "Wayward" was chosen because it is a near-homophone of WeighWords, and as a wink to parsimonious language modeling: it uncovers which terms "depart" most from the background collection.
+The name "Wayward" was chosen because it is a near-homophone of WeighWords, and as a nod to parsimonious language modeling: it uncovers which terms "depart" most from the background collection.
 The parsimonization algorithm discounts terms that are already well explained by the background model, until the most wayward terms come out on top.